بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 16 (You alone do perform ‘ibâdah, and from You alone do we seek help.)

-20 (Literally: intoxication, drunkenness.
-The ma’nawî ecstatic state of the people of tarîqah which occurs due to the increase of their ‘ashq of Allah in their ma’nawî journeying.)
+The ma’nawî ecstatic state of the people of tarîqah that occurs due to their ‘ashq for Allah being increased in their ma’nawî journeying.)
+(Tr.)